OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 In this example, you can identify the successful attempt according to the different length and the HTTP status code, which reveals the password 12345.

-To test if your own test account are prone to brute forcing, append the correct password of your test account to the end of the password list.
+To test if your own test accounts are prone to brute forcing, append the correct password of your test account to the end of the password list.
 The list shouldn't have more than 25 passwords.
 If you can complete the attack without permanently or temporarily locking the account or solving a CAPTCHA after a certain amount of requests with wrong passwords, that means the account isn't protected against brute force attacks.

-> Tip: Do these kind of testing only at the very end of your penetration test.
-You don't want to lock out your account on the first day of testing and then asking to unlock it.
+> Tip: Perform these kinds of tests only at the very end of your penetration test.
+You don't want to lock out your account on the first day of testing and potentially having to wait for it to be unlocked.
 For some projects unlocking accounts might be more difficult than you think.

 **Login Throttling**